Skip to content

 Batch size1,000SHOULDAdaptive iteration granularity

-Calibration samples5,000SHOULDInitial covariance estimation
+Calibration samples5,000SHOULDInitial variance estimation

 Pass threshold0.05SHOULD95% confidence of no leak